 Ross was Poet in Residence at the Castlemaine Art Gallery for the Centenary Celebrations.
 He was in the Gallery each weekend writing and chatting to visitors.
 A new Mark Time book, Awakenings: Poems from the Collection will be available from the Gallery shop and he will do a walking and reading tour of the gallery later in 2014 when Fr Ken Parker launches the book.
 The Blue Dressing Gown is also available from the Gallery shop.

 Ross has just completed his next book and hopes to publish in 2014.
-He plans to return to Europe in 2014.
-He has residencies in Romania and Norway and will read at the Boyle Arts Festival in Ireland.
-Ross will also spend time in England, the Netherlands and Italy.
+He will soon return from a successful tour of Europe where he had residencies in Romania and Norway.
+He read at the Boyle Arts Festival in Ireland and spent time in England, the Netherlands and Italy.

 Radio National's Poetica featured the 'Father' sequence of poems in June 2013.
 These are selected poems from The Blue Dressing Gown (publishing details in the left-hand panel).

-He was judge of the Castlemaine Poetry Prize which has been running from the inaugural competition in 2011 to 2013.
-The children's section has grown tenfold with 360 entries in 2013.
+He was judge of the Castlemaine Poetry Prize which has been running from the inaugural competition in 2011 to 2014.
+The children's section has grown tenfold with 360 entries this year.
 Nearly all primary schools in Mount Alexander Shire were represented, and high-school students from Castlemaine, Bendigo, Woodend, and Gisborne submitted poems.